StephenCleary/blog-stephencleary-dotcom/blog/_posts/2010-04-13-vs2010-without-web-deployment-projects.md

 VS2010 does not have the option of precompiling ASP.NET web applications (it will, however, precompile ASP.NET web sites).
 This is sad, but there is sort-of a workaround.

-It's possible to force MVC views to be precompiled by placing this in a PropertyGroup in the project file (I prefer placing it in the PropertyGroup with the condition "Release|AnyCPU", so that it only takes effect on release builds):
+It's possible to force MVC views to be precompiled by placing this in a PropertyGroup in the project file (I prefer placing it in the PropertyGroup with the condition `Release|AnyCPU`, so that it only takes effect on release builds):

     <MvcBuildViews>true</MvcBuildViews>